 Endorsing the Tata spirit, Charles Correa, a world-renowned architect, was commissioned and fashioned a complete modern township at Mathigiri in Tamil Nadu, India to accommodate over 2000 Titanians, complete with an excellent school that doubles as a learning facility for neighbouring district schools.

 Diversification accelerates progress.
 Titan’s expansion plans in 1993 turned to jewellery, with a brand launch ‘Tanishq’ in 1996.
-Then a spate of new ventures followed suit, Fastrack – the youth watch and accessories line in 2003; Precision Engineering in 2005, Goldplus the standardized mass marketing of jewellery in 2006 and the Titan Eyewear Division in 2007 - a project of prescription eyewear, complete with specialized outlets, catering to customers’ every need.
+Then a spate of new ventures followed suit, Fastrack – the youth watch and accessories line in 2003; Precision Engineering (now TEAL) in 2005, Goldplus the standardized mass marketing of jewellery in 2006 (merged with Tanishq in 2017) and the Titan Eyewear Division in 2007 - a project of prescription eyewear, complete with specialized outlets, catering to customers’ every need.

 Catering primarily to a country which views gold as a prime investment, believes that it is auspicious, and finds it an irresistible adornment, Titan Company literally struck it rich by its entry into the world of traditional and designer jewellery.
 The concept of entering the glitter field, in order to forge a way out of a foreign exchange crunch of the early 1990s, appealed to Titan Company considerably.
 And yet again, though early steps were far from expected, the innovative Titan spirit came to the fore, turning adversaries into achievement, and how!!

 Foreign Exchange being no consequence subsequently caused Titan Company to focus exclusively on the home market.
-Tanishq offers a stunning world of exquisite, precious designer ware through over 160 stores in 89 cities across the nation.
-Goldplus has a proud market share of around 40% in the semi-urban and rural scenario, whilst still in its infancy.
+Tanishq offers a stunning world of exquisite, precious designer ware through over 200 stores in over 115 cities across the nation.

 These two ventures are a pride to India and to Titan Company, for they certainly keep value conscious customers happy and contented.